WiFeng/go-sky/README.md

 ## TODO

 1. Support redis/sql operation metric
-2. Support more custome config to make some function disabled.
+2. Support more custom config to make some function disabled.

 ## Feedback

-We need more cute members to make the project more robust.
+We need more cute members to make this project more robust.
 Believe you can!